chengyshaq/MMSFI-C/README.md

 ### Code Package for MMSFI_C

 Qingyan Li, Yusheng Cheng.
-The Graph Attention Model for Multi-view Multi-label Learning with Shared Feature Inconsistency.
+The Graph Attention Model for Multi-view Multi-label Learning with Shared Feature Inconsistency submitted to International Journal of Machine Learning and Cybernetics.

 ### Environment
 - Python: 3.6.13